Feeds:

 amy coconut

-Note: Sunday in Little India gets very hectic.
-It can be overwhelming.
+Note: Sunday in Little India gets hectic.
 Plan accordingly.

 Read Full Post »